Don't use tab characters

 }

-Most people would consider such code as more difficult to read, and annoying.
+Most people would consider such code as much more difficult to read, and annoying.
 Thus, using TAB characters in source code is often considered highly undesirable.